Tāmaki Makaurau / Auckland

 Jordan is a Criminology PhD candidate at Victoria University, and her research focusses on dangerousness and risk in modern New Zealand society.
 Her areas of interest also include punitiveness, sentencing policy, and imprisonment.
 Jordan is passionate about criminal justice, and got involved with JustSpeak because she strongly believes in an evidence based approach to criminal justice policy.

-Ella Hall - President - JustSpeak on Campus - Victoria University of Wellington
+President - JustSpeak on Campus - Victoria University of Wellington

 Ella became involved in JustSpeak as an intern in 2016, then went on to join the university group JustSpeak on Campus.
 Ella studied Criminology alongside Sociology in her undergraduate degree at Victoria University, and this is where she was introduced to the issues in New Zealand's criminal justice system.
 She is now completing her Honours degree in Sociology.
 Ella is particularly interested in mass incarceration in New Zealand, specifically the disproportionate numbers of Māori in New Zealand prisons, and hopes that her involvement in JustSpeak can help to educate people on these issues.